 3 – Keep the dog walks in the snow and ice shorter than usual to avoid frostbite.
 It can affect other parts of the body too, not just the paws.
 You know your dog, so monitor them on the walk.

-6 – As you might have already noticed, a lot of these tips involve handling your dog’s paws.
+6 – As you might have already noticed, a lot of these tips involve handling your dog’s paws!
 Get your dog or puppy used to having their paws checked over so you can check them any time you need to.
-As soon as you get your dog, gently manhandle the paws every day so it becomes a normal procedure in your dog’s mind – this can make future trips to the vets and groomers far less stressful for all concerned, especially your dog.
+As soon as you get your dog, gently manhandle the paws every day so it becomes a normal procedure in your dog’s mind.
+This can make future trips to the vets and groomers far less stressful for all concerned, especially your dog.
 Not all dogs are comfortable with having their paws touched, so the sooner you desensitise them to this, the better.

-Have fun and stay safe this winter!
+Make winter walkies fun and stay safe this winter!